 10.2.
 All staff have the authority to end any contact or interaction which they find personally distressing or difficult at the point of occurrence.
-Staff should not feel they need to continue to engage in contact if it is having a negative impact on them or which is making them feel uncomfortable.
+Staff should not feel they need This is an electronically retained document.
+All printed copies are uncontrolled.
+Date and time of document printing: 27/09/2023 10:13:32 to continue to engage in contact if it is having a negative impact on them or which is making them feel uncomfortable.
 Whenever possible and appropriate, staff should seek to end the contact professionally and politely.
 This can include: